OpenGATE/GateTools/readme.md

 To install : `pip install gatetools` (SOON !)

-Current list of command line tools:
+Current list of command line tools.
+Use the flag `-h` to get print the help of each tool.

 | Tool  | Comment |
 | ------------- | ------------- |